20 people are interested

 Mediation Project Intern

-Interns will interview potential clients about issues to be resolved, screen out domestic violence cases through clients' interviews, observe, take notes and write a summary of mediation sessions and conduct outreach to community-based organizations about the project.
+Interns will interview potential clients about issues to be resolved, screen out domestic violence cases through clients' interviews, observe, take notes and write a summary of mediation sessions.
 In addition, students assist clients prepare statements of net worth and gather financial information, draft agreements mediated by the parties at NYLAG, work on an uncontested divorce for a party who mediated their agreement at NYLAG, as well as research and write a guide on issues such as equitable distribution, support, custody/visitation and domestic violence to be used by consulting attorneys.

 The Mobile Legal Help Center (MLHC) is an innovative joint project of NYLAG and the New York State Courts Access to Justice Program that travels directly to underserved communities to bring free, civil legal services to individuals in New York City and Long Island.
 The Mobile Legal Help Center is the country’s first-ever legal services office on wheels.
 Attorneys provide counseling, advice, and direct representation without leaving the vehicle.
 The MLHC contains two private meeting areas for attorneys and clients and is equipped with high-speed Internet and state-of-the-art technology.
 It travels throughout the five boroughs and parts of Long Island, focusing on areas with limited public transportation options.
 Through the MLHC, New Yorkers in need of legal help can overcome obstacles such as geographic isolation, health and mobility issues, and childcare concerns.
 Interns staff the van 1-2 times per week and conduct intakes in all areas of law that NYLAG practices.
 Interns also assist MLHC attorneys who practice in Housing and Employment law with drafting documents, conducting research, advocacy with administrative agencies, and shadowing at court appearances.